weilandia/coding-for-managers/javascript-1/README.md

 </html>
 ```

-**Practice 2:**
+**Practice 2: Interacting with the DOM directly through Javascript**

-Javascript allows us to interact with HTML/CSS by directly manipulating items on the DOM - we can select elements by using CSS/Element selectors and change them dynamically.
-An event listener is one of the most important pieces aspects of interactivity on a webpage.
-It allows us to execute code when a certain user action takes place, like a `click`.
+JavaScript allows us to interact with HTML/CSS by directly manipulating items on the DOM (Document Object Model, a structured programming interface for HTML elements) - we can select DOM elements by using CSS/Element selectors and change them dynamically.
+We can also create elements on the fly.
+All of this functionality is accessed off of the `document` object in the browser.
+Let's check it out in our chrome developer console.

+Event listeners are one of the most important components of interactivity on a webpage.
+They allow us to execute code when a certain user action takes place, like a `click`.
 Add the following code into the `script` section in your HTML file:

  ```js
 var playerTitleElement = document.getElementById('player_title');